hichbnm/sfactorygym_bot/README.md

 ## 👥 User Flow

-1. User sends `/start`
+1. User starts bot via `/start`
-2. Bot asks for name and subscription duration
+2. Bot asks for user's name
-3. Saves data and confirms registration
-4. Users can check their info with 📋 **Mes Infos**
-5. Admin sees a different interface without the user button
+3. User selects subscription period (1/3/12 months)
+4. Request is sent to admin
+5. Admin accepts or declines using inline buttons
+6. If accepted:
+     - User can access /myinfo, /assistant, and /assistant_history
+     - User is notified and has no access to features

 ---